Q: Are utilities the responsibility of the Tenant?

-It depends on what is written in the lease, but typically, the tenant pays the utilities.
-If this is the case, then we advise that you call all necessary utility companies a week in advance in order to have the utilities turned on or transferred into your name.
-A list of local utility vendors should be given to you upon the signing of the lease.
+A: It depends on what is written in the lease, but typically, the tenant pays the utilities.
+If this is the case, then we advise that you contact all necessary utility companies a week in advance, in order to have the utilities turned on or transferred into your name.
+A list of local utility vendors will be given to you upon the signing of the lease.
 No keys will be given out until proof of utility transfer has occurred.

-No!
-You cannot change the locks yourself.
-All of our locks are re-keyed between every tenant.
+A: No, all of our locks are re-keyed between every tenant.
 Re-keying the property without our permission is a serious lease violation.
-The lease specifically forbids the tenants from locking out the landlord and the Courts & Judges are not sympathetic to tenants who lock out the landlord.
+The lease specifically forbids the tenants from locking out the Landlord.
+The Courts & Judges are not sympathetic to tenants who lock out the Landlord.

 All notices or requests by Tenant for rekeying, changing, installing, repairing, or replacing security devices must be in writing.
 Installation of additional security devices or additional rekeying or replacement of security devices desired by Tenant will be paid by the Tenant in advance and must be installed only by contractors authorized by our office.

 Q: Can I make changes to the property?